 Everyone got to play and win prizes.
 They got to play 11 games.

-- Ring a Toy – if the kids got a ring all the way around a Beanie Baby or other toy, they won the toy
+- Ring a Toy - If the kids got a ring all the way around a Beanie Baby or other toy, they won the toy.
+This was a crowd favorite although it was a very challenging game.

-- Lollipop Pull – we painted dots on the bottom of some of the lollipops and kids won a prize if they got a dot
+- Lollipop Pull - Ee painted dots on the bottom of some of the lollipops and kids won a prize if they got a dot.

-- Grab and Win – we filled plastic eyeball eggs and pumpkins with candy, toys and gold coins.
+- Grab and Win - Ee filled plastic eyeball eggs and pumpkins with candy, toys, and gold coins.

 As I said, our entire house was decorated.
 We even decorate the bathrooms.